Apple iPhone faces a tough sell as world looks to 5G and foldables

 New tariffs imposed on goods imported from China are slated to hit the iPhone and other Apple electronics later this year, which would make the devices more expensive.
 At the same time, buyers are increasingly opting for less expensive phone models -- the iPhone XR instead of the XS, for instance.
 People are also hanging on to their phones longer, and are reluctant to spend around $1,000 on a new phone every year or two.

-And by all accounts, this year's iPhones sound a lot like "S" model in everything but name.
+And by all accounts, this year's iPhones sound a lot like S models in everything but name.

 Apple declined to comment.